-SECOND ECOSYSTEMS FIND NICHES, THIRD ECOSYSTEMS STRUGGLE FOR RELEVANCE

-Though extrapolations from the history of PC operating systems to the smartphone market have been overdone in the past, there is some applicability here, which is worth recounting briefly.
-There is no device category in which multiple consumer-facing operating systems have ever co-existed with significant market shares for any length of time.
+SECOND ECOSYSTEMS FIND NICHES, THIRD ECOSYSTEMS STRUGGLE FOR RELEVANCE have ever co-existed with significant market shares for any length of time.
 The PC market suggests a model in which one player dominates the market, a second takes a niche position, and all others struggle for relevance.
 Macs and Mac OS have taken that niche position in the PC market, and iOS has arguably taken the same position in the smartphone market.
-The difference? iOS market share is far higher than Mac's share ever has been, because even though the value propositions are similar, the subsidy model has enabled Apple to reach far more of the market in smartphones than it ever did in PCs. iOS, of course, was also first to market, and enjoyed a significant lead over Android for guite some time.
+The difference? iOS market share is far higher than Mac's share ever has been, because even though the value propositions are similar, the subsidy model has enabled Apple to reach far more of the market in smartphones than it ever did in PCs. iOS, of course, was also first to market, and enjoyed a significant lead over Android for quite some time.
 But Apple's exclusive agreements with single carriers in key markets like the US gave competing carriers an enormous incentive to promote Android, which led it to catch up in functionality within a few years.
-Verizon's backing in the US, along with the Droid franchise, was what gave Android its early boost, and it has gone from strength to strength since, guickly overtaking iOS in total market share globally, and extending its lead in the interim.
+Verizon's backing in the US, along with the Droid franchise, was what gave Android its early boost, and it has gone from strength to strength since, quickly overtaking iOS in total market share globally, and extending its lead in the interim.
 Windows Phone launched several years later, with a weak initial value proposition, which has been slow to evolve and catch up with the major players.
 It is unclear that any such market can support three players with significant operating systems, but the third place player must both offer compelling devices and a compelling value proposition if it is to succeed at all.